Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Overall Score 4.0 A pressure-relief-forward mattress that trades some agility for comfort
+Overall Score 4.0 Comfort-forward, trading some agility

 Pure Firm Mattress